piafle3005/group3/use-cases/use-case-32.md

-# USE CASE: 32 Data of population of any given cities accessible to organisation.
+# USE CASE: 32 Report of number of people who speak: English, Chinese, Hindi, Spanish and Arabic, from  greatest to smallest, including the percentage of the world population.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want a cities population data to be available to the organisation.
+As an employee that is working for an organisation that requires reporting on population information, I want to produce a report that shows the number of people who speak: English, Chinese, Hindi, Spanish and Arabic, from greatest to smallest, including the percentage of the world population who speak the listed languages.

 ### Scope